 Even during a pandemic, food is one comfort most can still enjoy.
 With fewer stimuli to excite us, the inability to smell (and taste) a delectable meal would be even more torturous than under normal circumstances.
 Imagine garnering no joy from food—your mouth, tongue and teeth simply going through the motions, jostling around non-contextual shapes of varying degrees of heat and texture, survival the only driving force.

-As part of the English language, the senses are employed frequently in figurative expressions and idioms.
-A common theme running through the use of taste, touch, sight, and hearing, in figurative language, is of understanding—a conscious recognition (eg. ‘I see what you mean’; ‘I hear what you are saying’; ‘ he’s in touch with the youth of today’; ‘she has great taste in art’).
-The word ‘smell’, however, when used colourfully, lends itself to intuition, rather than consciousness.
-If you ‘smell a rat’ or something ‘smells fishy’, you “detect or suspect (something) by means of instinct or intuition”.
-If you ‘smell smoke’, you sense there is trouble on the horizon.
-Or how about telling someone to ‘stop and smell the roses’—it’s a phrase basically telling you to stop thinking so much (i.e. trying to understand) and start feeling.
-In this sense, smell reminds us to enjoy, or appreciate, what is commonly ignored.
+As part of the English language, figurative expressions and idioms often employ the senses to create new meaning.
+When implemented in figurative language, a common theme running through taste, touch, sight, and hearing is of ‘understanding’—a conscious recognition (e.g. I see what you mean; I hear what you are saying; he’s in touch with the youth of today; she has great taste in art).
+But smell, when used colourfully in language, lends itself to intuition rather than consciousness.
+If you smell a rat or something smells fishy, you “detect or suspect (something) by means of instinct or intuition”.
+If you smell smoke, you sense trouble on the horizon.
+Or how about telling someone to stop and smell the roses?
+It’s a phrase telling you to stop thinking so much—trying to understand—and to start feeling.
+In this sense, smell reminds us to enjoy, or appreciate, what we commonly ignore.